JohnAD/mongopool/docs/mongopool-ref.rst

         mongodb://[username:password@]host1[:port1][,...hostN[:portN]][/[database][?options]]

-    It is highly recommended that you include the `database` name in the URL.
+    It is recommended that you include the `database` name in the URL.
-    Otherwise it will default to "admin", which is probably not right.
+    Otherwise, it will default to "admin", which is probably not right.
-    If the 'username' is not present, then the connection is assumed to not support authentication.
-If an `authMechanism` option is not present, but a username is supplies, then the authenication is assumed to be SCRAM-SHA-1.
+    If the ``username`` is not present, then the connection is assumed to not support authentication.
+If an ``authMechanism`` option is not present, but a ``username`` is supplied, then the authenication is assumed to be SCRAM-SHA-1.
-    If the 'authSource' option is not present, the database used just for authentication is assumed to be the main 'database' name.
+    If the ``authSource`` option is not present, the database used just for authentication is assumed to be the main ``database`` name.

+    url
+      url of the MongoDB server to connect to minConnections
-    'minConnections' determines the number database connections to start with 'maxConnections' determines the maximum allowed *active* connections
+      determines the number database connections to start with maxConnections
+      determines the maximum allowed *active* connections

-    Behind the scenes, a global variable called "masterPool" is created.
-This variable is private to this library.
+    Behind the scenes, a global variable called ``masterPool`` is created.
+That variable is private to this library.

+.. _deleteMany.p:
 deleteMany
 ---------------------------------------------------------